 Adults (18+) may take non-prohibited firearms into Canada for a lawful purpose.
 There are more restrictions on handguns than hunting rifles and shotguns.

 Mailing handguns or ammunition is prohibited.
 For further information, contact the Bureau of Alcohol, Tobacco and Firearms at (907) 271-5701 or visit www.atf.gov.

-Non-resident fishing licenses can be purchased just about anywhere from the corner store to the local supermarket to any outdoor center and, sometimes, right on-board your charter vessel.
-Or you can purchase your fishing license onlineat http://www.admin.adfg.state.ak.us/license/.
+Non-resident fishing licenses can be purchased just about anywhere from the corner grocery store to sometimes right on-board your charter vessel.
+You can even purchase your fishing license online.

 Non-resident license fees are as follows: